ucsd-wes-237b/assignment-1/README.md

 ## Homework

 ### Huffman Encoding Tree
 As a refresher for C/C++, we will be implementing a Huffman Encoding Tree.
-In your report, talk about your describe your encoding scheme and provide sample output.
+In your report, talk about and describe your encoding scheme and provide sample output.

 ### Vector Add
 See [Readme](homework/vector_add/README.rst).